Jump to:

 Classification

-• Drugs associated with peripheral neuropathies
+• Drugs associated with peripheral neuropathies2

 • Chemotherapeutic agents – cisplatin, oxaliplatin, taxanes, vinca alkaloids, bortezomib, suramin, misonidazole